|

 stand.
 For that reason I'd say that the use of a shockmount is

+mandatory with this mic.
 Other than the problem with ringing metalwork, the MKL2500 behaved

 very well, delivering a nicely hyped version of the original vocal,